-The consolidated financial statements for the year ended 31 March 2012 comprise the company and its subsidiaries.
+The consolidated financial statements for the year ended 31 March 2013 comprise the company and its subsidiaries.

-The measurement basis used in the preparation of the financial statements is the historical cost basis except that investment in equity securities, investment properties and convertible bonds are stated at their fair value as explained in the accounting policies set out in notes 2(d), 2(f) and 2(n) respectively below.
+The measurement basis used in the preparation of the financial statements is the historical cost basis except that investment in equity securities and investment properties are stated at their fair value as explained in the accounting policies set out in notes 2(d) and 2(f) respectively below.

-Items included in the financial statements of each entity in the group are measured using the currency that best reflects the economic substance of the underlying events and circumstances relevant to the entity.
-These financial statements are presented in Renminbi ("RMB"), which is also the functional currency of the company.
+Items included in the financial statements of each entity in the group are measured using the currency of the primacy economic environment in which the entity operates (the "functional currency").
+These financial statements are presented in Renminbi ("RMB"), and it is also the functional currency of the company and the group's presentation currency.
 All amounts are rounded to the nearest thousand except where otherwise indicated.